 In conformity with these requirements, a Proposal for the development of the NFSS for Namibia was approved by PSU in August 2017.
-Public consultation on Draft 1 was held in Namibia from 31 January - 31 March 2018.
+Public consultation on Draft 1 was held during 31 January - 31 March 2018; Public Consultation was held during 23 August - 23 October 2018.